airvzxf/bose-connect-app-linux/README.md

 ## Build and Installation

-The executable produced will be called `./src/build/bose-connect-app-linux`.
+The executable produced by the build will be `./src/build/bose-connect-app-linux` and the installation will be `/usr/local/bin/bose-connect-app-linux`.

 ### Dependencies